MoonStorm/trNgGrid/README.md

 - jQuery no longer a dependency.
 - Filtering uses the display format rather than the original field value.
 - Improved pagination.
-- Please give me a hand in testing it so we can make it into a nice release package.
-Thank you.